amanpreetsingh459/amanpreetsingh459.github.io/_posts/2023-12-10-llama2-local-cpp.md

 ## Overview: The problem statement
 The LLMs(Large Language Models), as the word 'Large' in their name, are very large in size(in terms of number of parameters and the space that they take on disk and memory).
 The [llama2 series models](https://github.com/facebookresearch/llama) by meta for example comes in 3 variants as below:-

-- Llama2-7B-Chat: 7 Billion paramters and ~14 GB in disk-size
+- Llama2-7B-Chat: 7 Billion parameters and ~14 GB in disk-size
-- Llama2-13B-Chat: 13 Billion paramters and ~26 GB in disk-size
+- Llama2-13B-Chat: 13 Billion parameters and ~26 GB in disk-size
-- Llama2-70B-Chat: 70 Billion paramters and ~140 GB in disk-size
+- Llama2-70B-Chat: 70 Billion parameters and ~140 GB in disk-size

-The parameters are basically float16 numbers which takes 2 bytes for each parameter.
+The parameters are basically float16 numbers which take 2 bytes for each parameter.

 So to load them into memory and then making predictions from them is quite complex and expensive task in terms of:-
 - Memory requirements